 Recharge in Preparation for Transition and Innovation

 In my absence, these people rose to the occasion and took responsibility to do what had to be done.
-And they implemented ideas that they been sitting on.
+They implemented ideas that they had been sitting on.
 The overall effect was a significant increase in revenue while at the same time we reduced costs.
 It was so successful, I decided to take three months off every year and do volunteer work overseas!”
 That sounded so good to me that I decided to test the theory and take six months off.

 A Sabbatical Would Fulfill Many Aspirations

-It would recharge my batteries and give me an opportunity to look at the business from a different perspective and consider new ways to grow.
+A break would recharge my batteries and give me an opportunity to look at the business from a different perspective and consider new ways to grow.

 Click here to receive our Focus articles.